arosenfeld/immunedb/docs/pipeline.rst

 For V Germlines
 ^^^^^^^^^^^^^^^

-- Genes must be in the format IGHVX*Y where X is the gene name and Y is the allele.
-For example, IGHV1-18*01, IGHV5-a*03, and IGHV7-4-1*05 are all valid.
+- Genes must be in the format IGHVX*Y or IGHVX where X is the gene name and Y is the allele.
+For example, IGHV1-18*01, IGHV5-a*03, and IGHV7-4-1 are all valid.
-  However, IGHV1-18 and V1-18*01 are not.
+  However, V1-18*01 or Homosap IGHV4-34 are not.
+- Germlines must be IMGT gapped.
 - Germlines starting with gaps are excluded from alignment.
-- Germlines must be IMGT gapped.
-- V germlines must have have one of the following amino-acid anchors with the trailing ``C`` being the first residue in the CDR3: ``D...Y[YCH]C``, ``Y[YHC]C`` or ``D.....C``.
+- SLDB uses the V/J alignment method found in `PMID: 26529062`.
+This requires V germlines to have have one of the following amino-acid anchors with the trailing ``C`` being the first residue in the CDR3: ``D...Y[YCH]C``, ``Y[YHC]C`` or ``D.....C``.
 The ``.`` character represents any amino acid, and ``[YHC]`` indicates any one of ``Y``, ``H``, or ``C``.